kestral246/tunnelmaker/README.md

 --------
 - Digs "arched" tunnels (5 nodes wide and 5 nodes tall) in all sixteen possible advtrains track directions with one click.
 Also digs up or down in the eight possible advtrains slope track directions.
 - Fills in tunnel floor (central 3 nodes wide) with stone.
 Outside of tunnels this can be used to  clear ground, provide cuts and fills, and build simple stone bridges.
 However, bridge supports will need to be added manually.
+- **New:** Tunneling through water has been enabled by default.
+This will add a glass enclosure around the tunnel as you go.
+Configuration variable to disable, if desired.
+- **New:** Height of tunnel and whether to use "arches" are now configuration options.
+(Defaults to height of 5 with "arches", which matches previous release.)
 - Requires "tunneling" privilege, checks protections, and only works in creative mode.

 ![Simple Stone Bridge](images/simple_stone_bridge.png "Simple Stone Bridge")